-Three years ago I set a personal goal to be at Base camp on the 22nd October 2015 so checking out trekking guides, I came across Ian Taylor trekking.
+Three years ago, I set a personal goal to be at Base Camp on the 22nd October, 2015.
+Therefore, I started checking out trekking guides, and I came across Ian Taylor trekking.
 Ian was the youngest Irish man to summit Everest in 2008.
 So he should know what he’s doing.
 I contacted Ian and told him my goal, to camp at EBC on the 21st October 2015,” No problem John I’ll put it on my web site and we can start the ball rolling,” he said.
 Learn more.

-So I decided to start a bit of training, but on my own I found it hard so I joined a boot camp, I told them what I was planning so they worked me hard to bring up my cardio and all over body fitness, and I tried to walked nearly every weekend I was so glad I put in the extra training it defiantly made my trek more enjoyable, extra training is a must for a trek to EBC.
+I decided to start a bit of training, but on my own, I found it hard.
+Therefore, I joined a boot camp and told them my plan.
+They worked me hard to bring up my cardio and all over body fitness.
+Also, I tried to walk in the hills nearly every weekend.
+I was so glad I put in the extra training as it definitely made my trek more enjoyable.
+Extra training is a must for a trek to EBC.
 Sleep in Everest Base Camp.

-Everything was going great then the terrible earthquake in April 2015 and people started getting worried and pulled out of my trek, so when I arrived at Kathmandu on the 10th of October this year I found out it was going to be me and one other, Kenn.
+Everything was going great, then the terrible earthquake in April 2015 and people started getting worried and pulled out of my trek, so when I arrived at Kathmandu on the 10th of October this year I found out it was going to be me and one other trekker, Kenn.
 Kenn was from Calgary, Alberta in Canada, a gentleman.

 From the moment I arrived outside the airport, I was greeted by Pasang Sherpa Lama, who was to be my guide for our trek to EBC.
 After being giving a tour of Kathmandu by big Dawa and meeting his wife Kay (lovely women) we went out for dinner then went back to the hotel and prepped for our early flights to Lukla.

 At Lukla we meet up with Kancer Rai our porter and started our trek towards EBC.
 Monjo was the first overnight stay and the first experience of Nepalese lodges.
 You have to remember what you sign up for and where you are then you realize that they are pretty good.
-Some trekkers would use their sleeping bags even with duvets being supplied, I used a sleeping bag liner for the lodges and found it grand.
+The lodges supplied duvets.
+Some trekkers used their sleeping bag and duvet.
+I used a sleeping bag liner for the lodges and found it grand.
 The food in the lodges was great with a great choice of local and European dishes, my favorite meal was the “Chicken Sizzler” I would recommend it.

-Dingbouche to Lobuche then onto Gorek Shep the last stop before Everest base camp.
-Lobuche to Gorak Shep is about a 3 hour trek but when we arrived it was only 11.15am so we decided to go up Kala Pathar which at a height of 5,645m will give us the perfect view of Mount Everest.
-It was the first time I felt the altitude but with the nice slow pace we all seemed to manage the trek and it was so worth it.
+Dingbouche to Lobuche then onto Gorek Shep the last stop before Everest Base Camp.
+Lobuche to Gorak Shep is about a 3 hour trek.
+We arrived in Gorak Shep at 11.15 am.
+We then decided to go up Kala Patthar, which at a height of 5,645m will give us the perfect view of Mount Everest.
+For the first time, I was feeling the effects of altitude.
+However, with the nice slow pace, we all seemed to manage the trek and it was so worth it.

 So the next day we left Gorak Shep and followed the Khumbu Glacier to set up tents at Everest base camp, what a feeling when you arrive at the official prayer flags at EBC, the sense of achievement of being at the base of every mountaineer’s meca “Everest” That evening we shared noodles and soup with a cup of tea.
-The sounds in and around base camp that night were amazing, you would hear maybe a small avalanche miles away or the cracking of the glacier.
-I woke that morning the 22nd October 2015, Pasang and Kancer Rai had cards and presents and with Kenn my new friend and trekking buddy we celebrated my 50th birthday.
+The sounds in and around Base Camp that night were amazing.
+You would hear maybe a small avalanche miles away or the cracking of the glacier.
+I woke that morning the 22nd October 2015, Pasang and Kancer Rai had cards and presents.
+With Kenn, my new friend, and trekking buddy, we celebrated my 50th birthday.
 Sleeping at Everest Base Camp was my goal and my dream had came true.

-What takes you 10 days trekking up to EBC, only takes 3 days to descend back down the trek but you find that your energy level increase.
-Pasang our guide and Kancer rai our porter did everything for us they took all the hard work out of the trek, they were brilliant.
+What takes you 10 days trekking up to EBC, only takes 3 days to descend back down.
+However, you find that your energy level increase.
+Pasang, our guide, and Kancer Rai, our porter, did everything for us.
+They took all the hard work out of the trek, they were brilliant.
 The local people are great and very welcoming.
-With the last day spent exploring Kathmandu it was a trip of a lifetime.
+With the last day spent exploring Kathmandu.
+It was a trip of a lifetime.